MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/coauthoring.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-Coauthoring allows multiple makers—whether pro or citizen developer—to make changes to the app at the same time and see those changes in real time.
+Coauthoring allows multiple makers—whether pro or citizen developers—to make changes to the app at the same time and see those changes in real time.
 As a result, teams can innovate together and build stronger connections between professional developers and business domain experts, a critical ingredient to maximizing low-code development.

 > [!IMPORTANT]
 > This is a preview feature.
 More information: [Portals, model-driven apps and app management](../powerapps-preview-program.md#portals-model-driven-apps-and-app-management)